How To Fix Written Mistake On Car Title When Selling Your Car?

 The seller’s most common mistake is the incorrect spelling of the buyer’s or seller’s name.
 If the name is misspelled, the buyer or seller may be unable to transfer the title to the new owner.
 It is a big problem.
 It may even be a crime if you are the seller.

-You should make sure that the title is clean and that the registration is correct.
+Make sure that the title is clean and that the registration is correct.
 You should also make sure that the odometer reading is accurate.

 Solution?